I'm Symon, StagWeb's Barcelona Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474217.

 Barcelona stag weekends are the best mix of epic challenges, huge sports, crazy nights out and stunning weather.
 Footballs, beach balls, golf balls, paintballs it's got it all!Plan your Barcelona stag do

-If the groom harbours footballing dreams but is never likely to appear at the Nou Camp then a game of Bubble Football could be the next best thing.
-Alternatively you might rub shoulders with the Barca player's who surprisingly are massive fans of the local Go Kart track (One of the best in Europe) and have hired it out on several occasions.
-See more activities...
+If the groom harbours footballing dreams but is never likely to appear at the Camp Nou then a game of Bubble Football could be the next best thing.
+Alternatively, you might rub shoulders with the Barca player's who, surprisingly, are massive fans of the local Go Kart track (one of the best in Europe) and have hired it out on several occasions.
+See all Barcelona stag do activities...

 Bollocks - This aptly named stag friendly bar really is the dogs.
 It even has an arm wrestling table for competitive lads to settle things once and for all.

 Chupitos - With over 500 different shots to choose from this is a bar with a difference.
 We recommend you order the groom a "Monica Lewinsky".

 Flaherty's - When in Rome...
 Go Irish!
 This great sports bar is the perfect spot to enjoy a game with the locals and serves a damn good pint.
 We liked it so much we had several.